 Sunset rolls through the California badlands like a rogue wave, dragging shadows across the canyons and flower-choked fields, setting whites, purples, and yellows aglow against a dusty terrain.
-It’s mid-March, but the thermometers in Borrego Springs have already broken the 100-degree mark.
+It’s mid-March, but the thermometers have already broken the 100-degree mark.
 Dusk, thankfully, brings relief to the Anza-Borrego desert.

 As the atmosphere cools and heat rises off the dunes, so do thousands of Swainson’s Hawks.
 They take to the skies with the last wisps of warm air—birds with eight-foot wingspans becoming specks of umber, clay, and white as they circle higher and higher.
 The flocks twist like gyres over the flats, eventually settling into the safety of eucalyptus groves for the night.